Jatinder Singh: Later career

 Since the 2012 World Twenty20 Qualifier, Jatinder has featured regularly for Oman in ACC and ICC limited-overs tournaments, including the 2012 and 2014 ACC Premier League tournaments, the 2013 and 2015 ACC Twenty20 Cups, and the 2013 WCL Division Three and 2014 WCL Division Four tournaments.
 Against Jersey in the fifth-place playoff of the latter tournament, he scored 90 runs from 110 balls, for which he was named man of the match.
 At the 2015 ACC Twenty20 Cup, played in the UAE, Oman placed first to qualify for the 2015 World Twenty20 Qualifier.
 Jatinder was adjudged "Best Batsman" at the tournament, after innings of 45 against Saudi Arabia (from 31 balls, and including three sixes), 62 against Malaysia (from 41 balls, and including four sixes), and 70 against Singapore (from 37 balls).

 Jatinder made his Twenty20 International debut for Oman in the fifth-place playoff of the 2015 World Twenty20 Qualifier, against Afghanistan.
-He made his List A debut for Oman in their three-match series against the United Arab Emirates in October 2016.
+He made his List A debut in Oman's three-match series against the United Arab Emirates in October 2016.

 In January 2018, he was named in Oman's squad for the 2018 ICC World Cricket League Division Two tournament.
 In August 2018, he was named in Oman's squad for the 2018 Asia Cup Qualifier tournament.
 In October 2018, he was named in Oman's squad for the 2018 ICC World Cricket League Division Three tournament.
 He was the leading run-scorer for Oman in the tournament, with 225 runs in five matches.
 In December 2018, he was named in Oman's team for the 2018 ACC Emerging Teams Asia Cup.

 In March 2019, he was named in Oman's team for the 2019 ICC World Cricket League Division Two tournament in Namibia.
 Oman finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
-Singh made his ODI debut for Oman on 27 April 2019, against Namibia, in the tournament's final.
+Singh made his ODI debut on 27 April 2019, against Namibia, in the tournament's final.

 In September 2019, he was named in Oman's squad for the 2019 ICC T20 World Cup Qualifier tournament.
 He was the leading run-scorer for Oman in the tournament, with 267 runs in nine matches.
 In November 2019, he was named in Oman's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In September 2021, he was named in Oman's squad for the 2021 ICC Men's T20 World Cup.
+In May 2024, he was named as a reserve player in Oman's squad for the 2024 ICC Men's T20 World Cup tournament.